csc413f16/p1a-kkpriya/README.md

-Name:
+Name: Kanakapriya Krishnakumar

-Compilation and Run Successful:
+Compilation and Run Successful: I was able to compile and run the program successfully.

-Unit Test Run Successfully:
+Unit Test Run Successfully: I was also able to run the unit test on the program and it stated that "1 test passed."

 # Project 1 - CSC 413 Spring 2016
 ###DUE Friday, September 23 by 5:00 PM